syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 **Adding** **Custom** **Document** **properties**

 You add a new custom document properties through Add method of CustomProperties class.
-The following code snippet illustrates about how to add a new custom document properties.
+The following code example illustrates how to add a new custom document properties.

 {% highlight c# %}
 [C#]

-//Open an input word template
+//Opens an input word template

 WordDocument document = new WordDocument(inputFileName);

-//Add the custom document properties of various data type
+//Adds the custom document properties of various data types

 document.CustomDocumentProperties.Add("PropertyA", "ValueofA");